-It’s much easier to help a dog lose weight than a cat because dogs can be taken for walks & runs and are willing to play and romp in the yard.
+It’s much easier to help a dog lose weight than a cat because dogs can be taken for walks and runs and are willing to play and romp in the yard.
 A cat simply isn’t wired that way, so you’ll have to be more creative in amping up your feline’s activity levels.

 The Cat Food Matters!

 The type of food you feed your cat plays a major role in keeping weight under control.
 If you’re currently feeding your cat a high-calorie, high-carb cat food, switch to a weight control cat food that has fewer calories and carbs.
-If your cat is a picky eater, try feeding him a weight control wet cat food that’s more enticing to finicky cats.
+If your cat is a picky eater, try feeding them a weight control wet cat food that’s more enticing to finicky cats.

-Cut Back on Treats
+Cutting Back on Treats

 No More Table Scraps